cehbrecht/piddiplatsch2/docs/README_kafka.md

+# kafka stuff

-# How to create docker compose for running Kafka in Kraft mode
+## How to create docker compose for running Kafka in Kraft mode

 Before starting the clusterId must be generated and the storage must be formatted with a special tool.
 The command for generating uuid: